OpenRealTimeSimulation/SolverCodegen/README.md

 Copyright (C) 2019-2020 Matthew Milton and Others

-C++ code generation tools for creation of CPU or FPGA real-time simulation solvers of nonlinear electrical and power electronic systems.
+Code generation tools for creation of CPU or FPGA real-time simulation C++ solvers of nonlinear electrical and power electronic systems.

 These tools are part of the Open Real-Time Simulation (ORTiS) framework.